 LLB, University of Auckland 1983

 I had no idea what I wanted to do when I left school, and although I fancied being a doctor, my chemistry and physics marks were not good enough.
-On the basis that no education is wasted, I kind of drifted into law, graduated and had my one and only interview with McVeagh Fleming in 1982.
+On the basis that no education is wasted, I drifted into law, graduated and had my one and only interview with McVeagh Fleming in 1982.
 I got the job and, in little more than three years, was fortunate enough to be made a partner.

 I love contact sports, particularly league and rugby, and more latterly I have become interested in American Football.